2025–26 Leyton Orient F.C. season

 The 2025–26 season is the 127th season in the history of Leyton Orient Football Club and their third consecutive season in League One.
 The club are participating in League One, and also compete in the FA Cup, the EFL Cup, and the EFL Trophy.

+Kit

+Puma continued as Kit Suppliers with financial entity Eastdil Secured. being front of shirt sponsor.